aboueim/Election_Analysis/README.md

 ## Election-Audit Summary:

-The script developed for the purpose of the above election audit can be utilized in order to replicate such analysis for similar elections in other regions.
-The script works based on how the election dataset used to store election data is structured and can iterate through the entire dataset regardless the number of records stored.
-Thus, if the same data structure (it means, first column as Ballot IDs, second column as County names, ad third columns as Candidate name) is used to store data related to other elections, the existing code can simply run the same analysis and give expected results for as many candidate and county as included.
-However, even if the dataset does not follow exatly the same structure, the script will be still valid to audit the election.
-For example, in case the column order is changed or new columns are added, simply by modifying list index numbers, one can obtain correct results.
-Assume candidate name was stored in the fourth column (i.e., Column D), then switching candidate name list index from 2 to 3 would lead us to proper results.
+The script developed for the above election audit can be utilized to replicate such analysis for similar elections in other regions.
+The script works based on how the election dataset used to store election data is structured and can iterate through the entire dataset regardless of the number of records stored.
+Thus, if the same data structure (it means the first column as Ballot IDs, the second column as County names, ad the third columns as Candidate names) is used to store data related to other elections, the existing code can simply run the same analysis and give expected results for as many candidate and county as included.
+However, even if the dataset does not follow exactly the same structure, the script will still be valid for auditing the election.
+For example, if the column order is changed or new columns are added, one can obtain correct results simply by modifying list index numbers.
+Assume the candidate's name was stored in the fourth column (i.e., Column D), then switching the candidate name list index from 2 to 3 would lead us to proper results.

 Standard format: